Search Results

 Renal impairment

-The estimation of creatinine clearance should be based on the Cockcroft-Gault formula using actual body weight.
+The estimation of creatinine clearance should be based on the Cockcroft-Gault formula using actual body weight in adult patients and the Schwartz formula in paediatric patients.
 During treatment with ceftobiprole it is recommended that an enzymatic method of measuring serum creatinine be used (see section 4.4).

 End-stage renal disease requiring dialysis

-AUCs of ceftobiprole and of the microbiologically inactive ring-opened metabolite are substantially increased in patients with end-stage renal disease who require haemodialysis compared with healthy subjects.
-In a study where six subjects with end-stage renal disease on haemodialysis received a single dose of 250 mg Zevtera by intravenous infusion, ceftobiprole was demonstrated to be haemodialysable with an extraction ratio of 0.7 (see section 4.2).
+AUCs of ceftobiprole and of the microbiologically inactive ring-opened metabolite are substantially increased in adult patients with end-stage renal disease who require haemodialysis compared with healthy adults.
+In a study where six adult subjects with end-stage renal disease on haemodialysis received a single dose of 250 mg Zevtera by intravenous infusion, ceftobiprole was demonstrated to be haemodialysable with an extraction ratio of 0.7 (see section 4.2).

 Patients with creatinine clearance > 150 ml/min